fallenatlas/masters_projects/README.md

 **Repository**: https://github.com/fallenatlas/immortal_journey

 ## CGJ
-GJ - did all the work, helped me understand the 3d space, vector and matrix operations and quaternions, also had a challenge with coding the shaders and the perlin noise, and a hierachichal tree like seen in game engines

 For this course I developed a small "engine like" program.
 It was fully developed in C++ and OpenGL by me and includes: realistic lighting (blinn-phong model), procedurally generated textures (3D) of marble and wood using perling noise, orbital camera, a hierachical scene graph like seen in game engines, mouse picking, movement of objects with mouse in multiple axis (including rotation) like seen in engines too, and serialization of the scene in JSON.

 This project helped me get better with C++ (and C), and better understand 3D space, vector and matrix operations and quaternions.
 It was also a good introduction to programming shaders.

 **Repository**: https://github.com/fallenatlas/IndividualProject.CGJ_23-24